 - The Peer Tutor program provides free, drop-in tutoring to help with understanding, have a discussion on the material, or to delve deeper into specific concepts.
 Stop by 104 Life Sciences Building to find student peer tutors!

 - Do you need a more structured and organized study session?
 In this case, look up the Peer Assisted Study Sessions (PASS) schedule for the different Biology, Chemistry, Mathematics and Physics courses.
 These are 90-min sessions facilitated by upper year students to help you understand concepts better.

 - If you are ready to start contributing as a peer leader in your first year, consider volunteering for the Class Representative program.
 Class Representatives strengthen the ties between students and course directors/instructors by fostering communication, helping students get more engaged and perform better in their courses by organizing study groups and making regular in-class announcements.

-- Join us EVERY Wednesday evening from 5:30-7:00 pm in 320 Bethune College for SOS Wednesday Evening Seminars to learn about professional schools, career options, research opportunities on campus, and much more!
+- Join us Wednesday evenings from 5:30-7:00 pm in 320 Bethune College for SOS Wednesday Evening Seminars to learn about professional schools, career options, research opportunities on campus, and much more!